laurentj/slimerjs/README.md

 the **system** module, the **fs** module, the **webpage** module and the **webserver** module.

 Follow us on twitter: [@slimerjs](https://twitter.com/slimerjs)

+Ask your questions on the dedicated [mailing list](https://groups.google.com/forum/#!forum/slimerjs).

 # Install